Photographer Tutorial

 Images must be clear and well-lit.

 Excessively dark, dim or poorly lit photos will not be approved.
 The more your photo looks like a postcard, album cover, glossy advertisement, or something that should be framed, the better.
 Avoid grainy or blurry photos, unless for artistic effect.
-Using a single, on-camera flash as your primary light source leaves unnatural shadows that make your photo difficult to sell.
-Photos with flash shadows will probably not be approved.

 Color photos should have rich, accurate color.

-Most photos should be adjusted in Photoshop or Lightroom
+Most photos should be adjusted in Post-Production

 Photos almost always benefit from level adjustments, color tweaks.
 However, we are not suggesting drastic changes.
 In particular, do not over-sharpen your images.
 Running a sharpen filter more than once can create undesirable artifacts on your image.